tavildar/LDPC/README.md

   </tr>
 </table>

-The above numbers are based on 20 iterations of the decoder *without* early termination.
+The above numbers are based on 20 iterations of the BP decoder *without* early termination.
 So, typically, one should see much better performance.

 Code Interface
 ------